cncf/toc/README.md

 In various situations the CNCF TOC shall hold a vote.
 These votes can happen on the phone, email, or via a voting service, when appropriate.
 TOC members can either respond "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes with two-thirds vote of votes cast based on the charter (see [6(c)(viii)](https://www.cncf.io/about/charter)).
 An abstain vote equals not voting at all.

+## Working Groups

+The TOC has created the following working groups to investigate and discuss the following topics:

+* Storage WG chaired by Ben Hindman
+* CI WG chaired by Camille Fournier
+* Cluster WG chaired by Bryan Cantrill

+Feel free to contact the chair for more information or to join the discussion.

 ## Meeting Time

 The TOC meets on the 1st and 3rd Wednesday of every month at 8AM PT (USA Pacific):